-Chimpanzee Habituation Experience is a lifetime familiarity that permits you accompany researchers on a familiarization daily activities onto the chimps in the forests, in that way to make them get used to people presence minus making them change their natural traits.
-During the habituation tour, presume meeting chimps de-nesting (in their night-time shells) in between 05.30 to 06.30 am before they go through the day until they create new nests at around 7:00pm.
-The low season for Habituation Experience in Kibale by visitors is during the months of March, April, May plus November
+The Term Chimpanzee Habituation Experience is where one accompanies researchers on familiarisation daily activities onto the chimps in the forests so as to make them get used to people presence without making them change their natural traits.
+During the habituation tour, presume meeting chimps de-nesting (in their night-time shells) in between 05.30 to 06.30 am before they go through the day until they create new nests at around 7:00 pm.
+The low season for Habituation Experience in Kibale by visitors is during the months of March, April, May plus November.

 Chimp Tracking Safari

 The most preferred chimps’ walks are usually in the morning and last between 2 to 3 hours.
 In Uganda, chimpanzees are the most wanted primate species by visitors next to Mountain Gorillas.
 During chimps tracking especially in Kibale, look keenly for the white and black colobus, the grey cheeked mangabey or the red tailed monkey.
 Your tracking guides will show you the different bird types and will also tell you in details the traditional names of the plant species.
 Booking in advance, the chimp-tracking permits is very crucial especially in high seasons.

 - Keep a distance of about 8 meters in between you and the chimpanzees.

 - Persons with illnesses like diarrhoea or flue may not be allowed in the park.

 - Shun or avoid eating or drinking near the chimpanzees.

 - Children below 12 years of age are banned from going into the park.